abidalfrz/sms-spam-classification-nlp/README.md

 # 📩 SMS Spam Detection

-The repository contains a web application that detects whether an SMS message is spam or not, specifically tailored for the Indonesian language.
+The repository contains a Machine Learning-based web application that detects whether an SMS message is spam or not, specifically tailored for the Indonesian language.
 Built using Streamlit, the application integrates a trained LSTM (Long Short-Term Memory) model to provide accurate classifications and confidence scores.

 ---